 - c.
 Maintain accurate and current approved security plans that continue to accurately describe site/facility S&S procedures and requirements. - d.
 Conduct site operations in compliance with approved security plans. - e.
 Monitor progress on completion of implementation plans to ensure that approved actions are completed within the approved time frames. - f.
-Develop and implement defense strategies and Security Incident Response Plans in accordance with the DOE Tactical Doctrine contained in Attachment 4 for facilities/sites that possess nuclear weapons and components, Category I SNM, or targets subject to radiological or toxicological sabotage. - g.
-Conduct assessments of protection effectiveness at a level of detail and at a level of rigor appropriate to the assets and security interests being protected and in accordance with national standards and DOE directives, and maintain documentation of such analyses in support of the security plan. - h.
-Provide assurances for safeguarding against loss, theft, diversion, unauthorized access, misuse or sabotage of radioactive materials and radioactive sealed sources that could adversely affect national security and the health and safety of employees, the public, and the environment in accordance with all safety and security requirements applicable to the contract, including the CRD to DOE O 470.3B, Design Basis Threat (DBT) order, the CRD to DOE O 231.1B, Admin Chg 1, Environment, Safety and Health Reporting, and 10 CFR Part 835, Occupational Radiation Protection, Subpart M and Appendix E. - i.
+Conduct assessments of protection effectiveness at a level of detail and at a level of rigor appropriate to the assets and security interests being protected and in accordance with national standards and DOE directives, and maintain documentation of such analyses in support of the security plan. - g.
+Provide assurances for safeguarding against loss, theft, diversion, unauthorized access, misuse or sabotage of radioactive materials and radioactive sealed sources that could adversely affect national security and the health and safety of employees, the public, and the environment in accordance with all safety and security requirements applicable to the contract, including the CRD to DOE O 470.3B, Design Basis Threat (DBT) order, the CRD to DOE O 231.1B, Admin Chg 1, Environment, Safety and Health Reporting, and 10 CFR Part 835, Occupational Radiation Protection, Subpart M and Appendix E. - h.
 Develop SECON response plans that can be immediately implemented when there is a change in either the Department's or a specific facility/site's SECON status.